-Ooooh look, even the “Contact me” page has a SolidWallOfWriting!
+Ooooh look, even the “Subscribe” page has a SolidWallOfWriting!

-There was going to be a subscribe button but I was put off by the idea of there being a “members area,” and a “pay option,” and an “I want to sell you something” option.
-And none of these are of any interest to me.
+There was never going to be a “members area,” and a “pay option,” and an “I want to sell you something” option.
+I have no interest in those things.
 I don’t want to sell anything.
 I don’t want some people to pay to read whilst others get less content because they don’t want to pay.
-I want people to read and you can do that, everyone can do that, by checking in every once in a while and doing so because you want to and not just because you were prompted to.

 I often feel it’s only the convention of having these things that compels people to provide them.
 The one thing you definitely won’t see is anywhere to leave comments.
 I could have just left it alone and left people wondering why I forgot to put a comments section anywhere, but, I actually want to be somewhat vocal about it and promote the idea of a world where a website without a comments section is not something freakish.